Small Investment Program (SIP)

 FinEU-ELLEN SARL of France (FinEU|) is seeking MIGA guarantees for its equity and shareholder loan investment in Alternaprod Niger S.A.S (“Alternaprod” or “the Project Enterprise”) in Niger.

-The Solar Kits are owned by Alternaprod and the installation in a customer’s house typically involves placing a solar panel on the roof, and a battery inside the house.
+The Solar Kits are owned by Alternaprod and the installation in a customer’s house typically involves placing a solar panel on the roof, and a solar inverter inside the house.
 As part of the installation, the customer is trained on electrical safety.
 The customer is not allowed to conduct any type of maintenance work on the Solar Kit.

 As of May 2021, the Project is in the development phase and is expecting to commence operation in Niger in the last quarter of 2021.
 Project facilities in Niger will include a warehouse and office in Niamey, as well as regional sales offices in location yet to be determined.
 There are currently around 5 employees, and once fully operational the Project is expected to employ up to 60 staff.